pytorch/pytorch/docs/source/jit.rst

 ``@torch.jit.ignore``

 The ignore decorator makes a method opaque to the TorchScript compiler.
 The function will not be compiled and will be left as an upcall to Python which cannot be exported.
+If the ``drop_on_export`` is set to ``True``, then the function will be replaced with an error-ing statement when the model is saved.
+For example, if you have Python-only training code that will not be run once your model is saved, you can ``@ignore`` it and use Python features that  TorchScript does not support.

 .. caution::
     Before PyTorch 1.2 the ``@ignore`` decorator was used to make a function or method callable from code that is exported.
 To get this functionality back, use ``@torch.jit.ignore(drop_on_export=True)``. ``@torch.jit.ignore`` is equivalent to ``@torch.jit.ignore(drop_on_export=False)``.